yueqiangwu/CS521_mp1/npu/README.md

 # Part 3: Optimizing convolution 2D on Neural Network Accelerators (40 points) #

+## License & Copyright ##

+The `npu` part is modified from https://github.com/stanford-cs149/asst4-trainium.

 ## Overview ##

 In this assignment, you will learn how to implement a convolution layer for the [AWS Trainium](https://aws.amazon.com/ai/machine-learning/trainium/) architecture, which features multiple tensor-oriented accelerated processing engines as well as software-managed on-chip storage that provides these engines high-bandwidth access to data.